Welcome to EdgeTX!

 For more information about EdgeTX, check out the About EdgeTX page.

 Be the first developer to add support for the UBX protocol to EdgeTX and you will win a RadioMaster TX16s Mark II Max.
 Contest ends after first successful submission or on 30 September 2024.
 Full contest details and rules can be found here: https://edgetx.org/contest_ubx

-EdgeTX is governed by a project steering committee (PSC) that meets regularly to discuss the direction of the project and make decisions on topics that affect the project.
-The project steering committee was initially formed by project contributors appointed by the founder of the project.
-At the creation of the PSC, it was agreed that the PSC members shall be elected every year.
+EdgeTX is governed by a project steering committee (PSC) that meets regularly to discuss the project's direction and make decisions on topics that affect the project.
+The PSC was initially formed by project contributors appointed by the project's founder.
+When it was created, it was agreed that the PSC members would be elected every year.

-On December 7th of 2022, elections were held in accordance with the project bylaws and as a result, the following people were voted to be the on PSC for 2023:
+On January 14th 2024, elections were held in accordance with the project bylaws and as a result, the following people were voted to be the on PSC for 2024:

 Raphael Coeffic (pafleraf) - Re-elected